 An applicant who does not meet the minimum requirements for admission as a regular degree student may be admitted a provisional.
 To convert to regular degree status, the student may be required to complete courses to make up deficiencies and/or demonstrate the ability to successfully perform graduate work.

 No more than eight (8) semester hours from other accredited institutions or in non-degree coursework may be transferred toward the master's degree in Sociology at the University of Colorado Colorado Springs.
-All transfer credits must be approved by the Sociology Department and the Graduate School by the beginning of the semester prior to that in which the student will graduate.
+All transfer credits must be cognate to Sociology and approved by the Sociology Department and the Graduate School by the beginning of the semester prior to that in which the student will graduate.
+All transfer credit hours must be graduate credit hours and completed within six years of the start of course work.
+If a student completes a graduate course at another institution and wants to transfer the credits into the UCCS Sociology program, the course term for the transfer credits at the other institution is considered the start date of course work.
+Work done earlier will not be accepted for the degree unless validated by a special examination covering the content areas of the course.

 B.A. from the UCCS Sociology department, with a minimum GPA of 3.25 overall, and 3.33 in the Sociology major.
 Admission is guaranteed pending review of application by departmental faculty.
 No letters of recommendation are required, and the GRE requirement is waived.